What does a dehumidifier do, its pros and cons

 Can a dehumidifier completely eliminate mold?

 No, a dehumidifier can help prevent mold growth by reducing humidity, but it cannot eliminate existing mold.
-Professional mold remediation is necessary to remove mold safely.
+Professional mold remediation is needed to remove mold safely.

 How often should I empty the dehumidifier’s water tank?